-- Students should use Webadvisor for refunds or make a written request to receive a refund of fees. - · Refunds will NOT automatically be issued. - All enrollment fee refunds are subject to a once-asemester \$10 Processing Fee. - If fees were paid by check, there will be a waiting period until that check clears through the student's bank before refunds can be processed. - For refunds a student must complete a Request for Refund and a check will be mailed.
+- Students must make a written request to receive a refund of fees. - Refunds will NOT automatically be issued. - All enrollment fee refunds are subject to a once-asemester \$10 Processing Fee. - If fees were paid by check, there will be a waiting period until that check clears through the student's bank before refunds can be processed. - For refunds a student must complete a Request for Refund and a check will be mailed.

-Official Drops -- may be submitted through WebAdvisor, telephone registration, or in person at the Registration Office.
+Official Drops -- may be submitted through WebAdvisor. telephone registration, or in person at the Registration Office.
 It is the student's responsibility to ensure all drops are processed.